ISPConfig is an open-source hosting control panel for Linux, licensed under BSD license and developed by the company ISPConfig UG.

 - Enter your new password and save it.

 In the top menu select "Client" then press "Add new client".
 Fill in all needed information and press "Save".
-After that you will be able to update limits of the client.3.
+After that you will be able to update the limits of the client.3.
 Adding New Website

 In the top menu select "Sites" then press "Add new website".
-There you will be able to configure all information regarding your new website.4.
+There you will be able to configure all the information regarding your new website.4.
 Adding Database

 In the top menu select "Sites" then in the left menu select "Databases" and press "Add new Database" button.5.
 Password reset

-First you need to find out your "root" user password for mysql, you can do it with this command:
+First, you need to find out your "root" user password for mysql, you can do it with this command:

-When you know the mysql password execute these commands:
+When you know the MySQL password execute these commands:

-Log in to your mysql:
+Log in to your MySQL:

 mysql -u root -p